DPT Frequently Asked Questions

 - What is the DPT?

 The Doctor of Physical Therapy is a clinical, post-graduate doctoral degree that is 3 years in length and deemed to be the preferred credential for optimally preparing graduates to make significant contributions to the profession.
-The first DPT educational program was accredited by CAPTE in 1995-96.
-There are currently 229 accredited and developing DPT Programs in the country.
+There are currently over 350 accredited and developing DPT Programs in the country.
 By January 1, 2016 all physical therapy educational programs must offer the DPT degree.

 - Is Physical Therapy the career for me?